When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Food coloring (optional).

-Since kids can’t play with Play-Doh until they’re two, you can make your own from scratch.
+Store-bought Play-Doh is generally recommended for age two and up, so make your own taste-safe version from scratch.
 If they take a bite, it won’t harm them.
-This is best for 15 months onwards and will improve your child’s finger strength, imagination, and fine motor skills.
+This sensory activity is best for 15 months onwards and improves finger strength and imagination.

 8. Interactive Storytime